About hue and colour models

 - Examples of practical applications include digital design, stage lighting, mixing of oil or water-based paints, inks and dyes.

-- A broader vocabulary of names can be used to describe colours such as dark red, vermilion, golden yellow, lemon yellow, pale yellow, greenish-yellow, chartreuse, leaf green or light green.
+- Some people are able to refer to a broader vocabulary of colour names such as dark red, vermilion, golden yellow, lemon yellow, pale yellow, greenish-yellow, chartreuse, leaf green or light green.

-- A colour model derived from a theory of colour allows for a more exact and reproducible approach to colour.
+- A colour model derived from a colour theory enables a more exact and reproducible approach to colour.

 - Colour models are the how-to part of colour theory.
-Together they establish terms and definitions, rules or conventions and a system of notation for encoding colours and their relationships with one another.
+Together they establish terms and definitions, rules or conventions and systems of notation for encoding colours and their relationships to one another.